mpechner/Security-Camera/README.md

 Prototype Done.
 Probably spent more time working on the wiki than coding.
 I did waste time not knowing the Pi IR camera has a different setup.
 My first systemd service.
 I'm an old school init.d guy.
 AWS Linux has not forced the issue yet and I still have most Centos 6 systems.

 Still prototype.
 I have not soldiered or encased anything yet.

+# Second Pass 10/12/2020 on branch VC0706
+* On branch vc0706 I switched to the adafruit jpeg camera, https://www.adafruit.com/product/613.
+* I moved from python2 to python3
+* Will need to "sudo pip3 install adafruit-circuitpython-vc0706"
+* Code is based on https://circuitpython.readthedocs.io/projects/vc0706/en/latest/examples.html
+* Also since I connected the rx/tx to the GPIO pins, set "enable_uart=1" in /boot/config.txt/